 The LJMU MA Short Film Festival

 The 1st edition of the LJMU MA Short Film Festival took place online from 16 to 23 April 2021.
-The festival is international and open to all types of short film (fiction, documentary, and animation).
+The festival is international and open to student short films (fiction, documentary, and animation).
 We will be back for the 2nd edition, taking place around the beginning of April 2022.
 Submissions will open in October.
 Specific dates will be announced nearer the time.

 Students of the MA Film at Liverpool John Moores University program and curate the festival strands.
 They are given opportunities to contribute to social media outreach, poster and award design for the edition, publicity, festival trailers and Q&As.

 Exploring Film Festivals, Distribution and Exhibition

 The festival operates from within the module Exploring Film Festivals, Distribution and Exhibition, which is led by Festival Director and Reader in Film, Dr Lydia Papadimitriou and collaboratively taught with Dr Lars Koens, Festival Coordinator.

 Exploring Film Festivals goes beyond production and representation, to consider the different ways in which film circulates.
 It examines the historical and contemporary significance of film festivals both in assigning value to film (through programming and awards) and in providing an alternative distribution network, while also assessing the significance and function of film programming in festivals.

 The study of film festivals is a relatively recent field and a key source is the collection of essays Film festivals: History, theory, method, practice (2016) edited by Marijke de Valck, Skadi Loist and Brendan Kredell.